 This set did make it to the High Street in the UK, and was even sighted briefly in Tesco.
 These were soon reduced in price though, and it was a high point for the range.
 There are later Paul Lamond sets, but I think they were online sellers only.

-The only alternate team edition seems to be a Greek edition, with appropriate teams.
+A third alternate team edition seems to be the Greek edition, with appropriate teams.
 The Spanish and French markets had alternate box lids and international teams.

 Special Collector's Edition 2015 (with re-release 2019).

 An unexpected UK arrival for Christmas 2015, this set was originally exclusive to John Lewis.
 Although produced with a new partner store, this is clearly a follow-up to the successful Marks and Spencer set, which was produced as a Christmas set in 2009.
 Once again, the set was produced using the lightweights of the Fabbri Editori partwork.
 Although the box lid shows the red/white and blue/white kits of the Marks and Spencer set, the teams here were actually a couple of the partwork releases - Brazil and Italy.
 The set is generally a cheaper production than the lovely Marks and Spencer set, with a one-piece box, and no plastic insert.
 Everything just came in plastic bags.

 A further surprise was a return to this set to online sellers in 2019-20.
 This re-release was dated 2019, and had a slight tweak to the teams, with the Italian team now being the all-blue kit that Italy wore when they won the World Cup in 2006.
 The other team was still Brazil.
 These two teams were the first two "cheap offer" sides of the 2009 partwork, and were probably over-produced....
 Mind you, the partwork teams appear in plenty more sets down the page.....

 Official Club Editions 2015-16 and on.
 (Netcam/Paul Lamond)